 In the pages below, you will find memories of some of the places we visited on our pilgrimages and our plans for future excursions into the birthplace of today's devotion to Divine Mercy.

 We are busily planning our next Divine Mercy Pilgrimage.
 In the mean time, here is a preliminary itinerary that we have put together.
 As we continue our planning, we will update this page.
-If you think you might be interested, please contact us, and we will keep you informed of our plans.
+If you think you might be interested, please Click HERE or the Contact (above), and we will keep you informed of our plans.
 You are under no obligation, but it is very helpful to us to have an idea of how much interest there is.